Junior Jose Guerra Maurera

 - Height 5' 11", Weight 213 lb.

 Junior Guerra was a minor league catcher and pitcher.
-He has played in the Dominican Republic, USA, Spain, Mexico and Venezuela and is slated to add Italy to the list in 2014.
+He has played in the Dominican Republic, USA, Spain, Mexico and Venezuela and added Italy to the list in 2014.
+After that long and exhausting journey, he made it to the major leagues as a pitcher at the age of 30 in 2015.

 Guerra hit .165 for the 2002 DSL Braves 1.
 In 2003, he batted .193/.233/.333 for the GCL Braves with 19 strikeouts and no walks in 57 AB.
 For the 2004 GCL Braves, the youngster hit .216/.255/.341 He spent 2005 with the Danville Braves, improving his batting line to .261/.289/.426.